ingtiti/cosc-learning-labs/doc/guide/dcloud.md

 # About This Learning Lab
 This learning lab is part of a series of such labs offered by Cisco's [DevNet](http://developer.cisco.com).
 More such labs are to be found at the [Learning Labs section of DevNet](https://developer.cisco.com/site/devnet/learningLabs/overview.gsp).
 The code for this lab may be found in the [DevNet organisation in GitHub](https://github.com/CiscoDevNet/cosc-learning-labs).

-This specific instance of the learning lab is being hosted on [Cisco's dCloud platform](http://dcloud.cisco.com).
+These instructions are for a specific instance of the learning lab hosted on [Cisco's dCloud platform](http://dcloud.cisco.com).
 If you have a dCloud account, you can access this learning lab at any time as part of the "Cisco Open SDN Controller 1.0 Sandbox".
 If you do not have a dCloud account yourself, please contact your Cisco account manager or systems engineer and they will be able to arrange access for you.

 # About This Demonstration
-The purpose of this Sandbox is to give you access to an early view of the Cisco Open SDN controller.
+The purpose of this Sandbox is to give you access to the Cisco Open SDN controller.
 This will take your through the steps of accessing the new Open SDN Controller and then allow you to self-discover different aspects of this product.
 It will also walk you through using Postman and Python to interact with the Open SDN Controller.

 # Demonstration Requirements
 The table below outlines the requirements for this preconfigured demonstration.
 All of this will be provided for you when you are accessing this learning lab during a Cisco Live event.
 If you are using this learning lab from another location, then you will need to read further